dbaldridge-lab/htcf/htcf_access.md

 ## Connect to the network
 First things first is to connect to WUSM-secure wifi or ethernet.

-If you want to work off campus, you need to use a VPN.
+While working off campus, you need to use a VPN.
 Download and install the Cisco AnyConnect app.

 Connecting address is `msvpn.wusm.wustl.edu`.
 Use your wustl key and password for authentication.